oscafrica/design/README.md

 # Design
 Everything Design related in Open Source Community Africa.
-See <a rel="branding guideline " href="https://docs.oscafrica.org/contributing/design">branding guideline</a>
+See <a rel="branding and contribution guideline " href="https://docs.oscafrica.org/contributing/design">branding and contribution guideline</a>

 # Join our conversation
 You can join the discussions in the O.S.C.A #design channel on <a rel="Discord" href="https://discord.gg/8STPZzN">Discord</a>, under the OSS groups category